eslint/rfcs/designs/2024-baseline-support/README.md

 To keep track of the all the errors that we would like to ignore, we are introducing the concept of the baseline file; A JSON file containing the number of errors that must be ignored for each rule in each file.
 By design, the baseline is disabled by default and it doesn't affect existing or new projects, unless the baseline file is generated.

+### Baseline format

+The baseline files includes details about the file where the error found, the rule name and the number of errors.
 Here is what the baseline file looks like.
 This indicates that the file `"src/app/components/foobar/foobar.component.ts"` has one error for the rule `@typescript-eslint/no-explicit-any` that is acceptable to be ignored.

-All paths are relative to CWD.
+All paths are relative to CWD, for portability reasons.

 ```
 {